taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Min looks down at Mawé and gently cups his little chubby face.

-Min: **"Sure there's risk...there's risk whenever you do something challenging or new...so I guess it's a personal choice..."**
+Min: **"Sure there's risk...there's risk whenever you do something hard or new...so I guess it's a personal choice..."**

 Min looks up at Asoka with a determined look on her face.